Your first period is here - and so is our one-stop guide

 That’s right.
 Now’s not the time to shy away from that lunch outing or skip your gym time.
 What you need are period hacks.

 You might experience irregular period times during your first few years.
-We say it’s the perfect time to try out this period tracking app so you aren’t caught by surprise.
-Go on, don’t feel shy
+We say it’s the perfect time to try out this period tracker so you aren’t caught by surprise.
+Go on, don’t fee shy.

 GET A PERIOD KIT